Frank Moretti: Early life and education

-Moretti had a deep love of teaching and through many outward moves, he maintained a continuous presence in one or another classroom.
-In 1966 he started as an instructor in Greek and Latin at St. Peter’s Prep in Jersey City.
-Then a year later he careened back and forth to St. Bonaventure in western New York as an instructor there, and then he worked at Adelphi University for three years.
+Moretti had a love of teaching and maintained a continuous presence in one or another classroom.
+In 1966 he started as an instructor in Greek and Latin at St. Peter's Preparatory School in Jersey City.
+He worked as an instructor at St. Bonaventure and Adelphi University.
 In 1966, he had entered graduate school in classics at Columbia, shifting in the fall of 1968 to a Ph.D. program in the history of education at Teachers College.

 Career

-Somewhat paradoxically, from these beginnings, Moretti became an independent teacher and a professional student.
-He never molded himself for a standard academic career, but through the force of energy, intellect, and personality he turned the adjunct’s path into a succession of productive opportunities, among them at Barnard College (1970–73), at Bloomfield College (1973–75), in a variety of instructional/administrative roles at the NYU School of Continuing Education (1971-1994), through diverse courses at Teachers College, Columbia University (1981-2013), as assistant and associate headmaster at the Dalton School (1981-1997), and finally as executive director of the Columbia Center for New Media Teaching and Learning (1999-2013).
-Whatever the position and its responsibilities, Moretti relished engaging them as educator, marveling at his good fortune at earning a good living for continuously pursuing his own education in the company of others.
+Moretti became an independent teacher and a professional student.
+He amassed a succession of productive opportunities in his career, among them at Barnard College (1970–73), at Bloomfield College (1973–75), in a variety of instructional/administrative roles at the NYU School of Continuing Education (1971-1994), through diverse courses at Teachers College, Columbia University (1981-2013), as assistant and associate headmaster at the Dalton School (1981-1997), and finally as executive director of the Columbia Center for New Media Teaching and Learning (1999-2013).

 Moretti was also President of the Black Rock Forest Consortium, an alliance of colleges and universities, public and independent schools, and leading scientific and cultural institutions that promotes scientific research, education, and conservation in Black Rock Forest.
 He worked with William T. Golden to help create the Consortium, and served as Board President from 1994 - 2013.
 Black Rock Forest later dedicated the Moretti Outpost and Moretti Education Center in his honor.

-As a committed intellectual, Moretti was productive and influential despite having a limited record as an academic writer.
-He slowly, persistently wrote an excellent dissertation on Augustus and Vergil, having started it in 1973 and defending it in 1983.
-Daily, he would read literary and scholarly works in energetic bursts, filling the margins with his forceful argumentation, appreciation, and unexpected asides.
-He was an alert, active administrator, attuned to an end in view, but even more to the quality of mind, attention, and commitment in those with whom he worked.
-In paintings, photos, memos, phone calls, meetings, talks, lectures, occasional essays, and multimedia study environments he expressed both his self and his learning, and thereby left his mark.
+Moretti's output as an academic writer was small.
+He began a dissertation on Augustus and Vergil in 1973 and defended it in 1983.
+He read literary and scholarly works daily and annotated them extensively.
+He also worked as an administrator.
+Beyond his academic writing, he left correspondence, lecture notes, memos, and other material documenting his work.